The Italian Digital Nomad Visa is real, yay!

 If I earn enough and work remotely, this should be straightforward.

-What they quickly discover is that the Italian system doesn’t operate on assumptions.
+What they quickly discover is that the Italian system does not operate on assumptions.
 It operates on interpretation.

 Consulates assess applications holistically.
-They look at how information is presented, whether documentation tells a coherent story, and whether anything raises questions that would require clarification.
+They look at how information is presented, whether the documents tell a coherent story, and whether anything raises questions that would require clarification.

 The consulate factor